 Tourist Spot #3: Jack’s Ridge

 The third and last stop for the day was at Jack’s Ridge.
 It is located at the Shrine Hills, Matina, Davao City.
 It gives a panoramic view of the city and Davao Gulf.
 It is best to go there when twilight approaches.
 You can see the mesmerizing city lights below.
-You have the option to dine here.
-Various Filipino, Italian, French, and Mexican restaurants are in the area.
+You have the option to dine there since various Filipino, Italian, French, and Mexican restaurants are in the area.
 The prices of the food start at P200.
 If you can’t have enough of the place, cottages for overnight stay are available for P950.

 Tourist Spot #4: Philippine Eagle Center

 The Philippine Eagle, declared as the country’s national bird, is one of the rarest, largest, and most powerful birds in the world.
 It is gravely endangered that’s why the Philippine Eagle Foundation simulated a tropical rain forest environment for them.
 The place is called the Philippine Eagle Center (PEC) and is home to 36 Philippine eagles or Monkey-eating eagles, 10 species of birds, 4 species of mammals and 2 species of reptiles.
 PEC is located at Malagos, Davao about an hour drive from the city.
 A public utility bus departs every 15 minutes from Annil Terminal located at corner Quirino and San Pedro Extension.
 Bus fare is P30.
 Upon arrival at Calinan, take a pedicab to PEC for P6.
 Or you can rent a van for P2000 in Davao City to take you there and to Eden Nature Park.
 Entrance fee at the PEC is P50 for adults and P30 for 18 years old and below.
-Another P5 will be collected by the Davao Water District before entering the premises of PEC.
+Another P5 per vehicle will be collected by the Davao Water District before entering the premises of PEC.

 We had brought a packed lunch with us.
 We ate at one of the kiosks in the center free of charge.
 If you don’t want to have a picnic there, you have the option to leave before lunchtime and eat at one of the food chains in Calinan, Davao or you can go straight to Eden Nature Park for lunch.